peekxc/peekxc.github.io/content/posts/landmark/landmark.md

-Of course, The exact definitions of “feasibly” and “approximate” often change based on the problem, but in general subsets which **provably** achieve such approximations gaurantees are called [coresets](https://en.wikipedia.org/wiki/Coreset), and they are *everywhere*: whether for vector quantization, low rank matrix approximation, or surface simplification, coresets have proven
+Of course, The exact definitions of “feasibly” and “approximate” often change based on the problem, but in general subsets which **provably** achieve such approximations guarantees are called [coresets](https://en.wikipedia.org/wiki/Coreset), and they are *everywhere*: whether for vector quantization, low rank matrix approximation, or surface simplification, coresets have proven